 Here is a different angle on the matter.
 In designing and building a new kind of washing machine, an engineer organizes and functionally integrates the parts according to a system of ideas.
-The ideas are really there, in the form of the finished and performing machine.
+The ideas are really there, implicit in the form of the finished and performing machine.
 We are in a position to recognize those ideas when we look at the machine’s functioning.
 But this does not lead us to conclude, “The machine is thinking the ideas.”
 No, the thinking was the act of the engineer, but the machine nevertheless bears in its functioning the undeniable imprint of the engineer’s thoughts.

 We will not forget that the designed machine is only the most remote image of an organism, in whom ideas work in a more living way.
 But the point holds: we can recognize a play of ideas through a material form without ascribing to that bit of material the kind of centered, autonomous agency allowing it to carry out its own act of thinking — let alone the power to consciously intend acts of thinking.

 There exist, we might reasonably assume, different degrees of autonomy and centeredness in organisms.
-And there is reason to think that different degrees obtain at different points in the evolutionary panorama (Rosslenbroich 2009 and 2014).
+And there is reason to think that different degrees obtain at different points in the evolutionary panorama (Rosslenbroich 2009; 2014).
 We will have occasion later to note among organisms the different possible balances between acts that we might, in one sense or another, consider the organisms’s own, and those that might better be said somehow to play through the organism from the wisdom of its living environment, whether visible or invisible.

 It is indisputable that organisms are effective agents.
 But we have good reason to keep in mind the distinction embedded in our common use of the word “agent”, which can refer either to that which is “capable of its own activity”, or that which is a “mediator of activity”.